-ADOPTION OF LOCAL RULE D.C.COLO.LAttyR 2(b)(1) ALLOWING LIMITED REPRESENTATION OF UNREPRESENTED PRISONERS IN CIVIL ACTIONS
+ADOPTION OF LOCAL RULE D.C.COLO.LAttyR 2(b)(1) AND LAttyR 5(a)-(b) ALLOWING LIMITED REPRESENTATION OF ALL PRO SE PARTIES IN CIVIL ACTIONS

 The U.S. District Court has broadened the scope of limited representation, to allow such representation for ALL unrepresented parties.
 The U.S. District Court continues to generally not permit the Colorado state court practice of limited representation unless counsel follow the Court's particular procedural requirements.